Herniated Cervical Discs

 Posterior Cervical Decompression (Microdiscectomy).
 In cases where the herniation of the disc is minor, your doctor may use a minimally invasive technique.
 The Doctor removes the portion of the disc pressing on the nerve and makes a small incision on the back of the neck.
 Because only the small herniated portion of the disc is removed, this surgery does not usually need to be combined with a spinal fusion procedure.

-At Southwest Scoliosis Institute, we treat disc herniations based on symptoms.
+At Southwest Scoliosis and Spine Institute, we treat disc herniations based on symptoms.
 The initial treatments are physical therapy and medicine.
 The next set of treatments would be pain relief, and then some people will require surgery to relieve the damaged disc and stop the nerve pain.”
 Richard Hostin, MD